thegeofront/engine/README.md

 # Geon Engine
 A no-dependency 3D engine for delivering interactive 3d experiences on the web.
-Think barebones three.js, but with a focus on parametric design / procedural generation.
+Can be used for procedural generation, Scientific calculations, modelling, and as a game engine.

 ## Demo
 [online](http://josfeenstra.nl/project/geon/)